in

 Insulin effect

-Insulin is a hormone made by your pancreas that controls how your body uses and stores glucose (glucose).
-Like a key that grants glucose to enter cells.
+Insulin is a hormone made by your pancreas that controls how your body uses and stores glucose, like a key that allows glucose to enter cells.

-Insulin is an essential component of digestion and other metabolisms.
+Insulin is an essential component of digestion and other metabolic processes.
 Without it, your body would stop working.
 So insulin effects are important for the body.

 At the point when one eats, the pancreas releases insulin to allow the entry of glucose into your cells.